-The Wolper Law Firm is currently investigating claims against Charles Bloom, a former Financial Adviser at International Asset Advisory and Chelsea Financial Services in Palm Beach County, Florida.
+The Wolper Law Firm, P.A. is currently investigating claims against Charles Bloom, a former Financial Adviser at International Asset Advisory and Chelsea Financial Services in Palm Beach County, Florida.
 Charles Bloom has been in the securities industry since 2000 and worked at myriad brokerages during that period of time.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on July 17, 2018, Charles Bloom was sanctioned by FINRA, barring him from the securities industry.
 The FINRA order alleges that Charles Bloom recommended unsuitable securities to clients and refused to cooperate in a FINRA investigation regarding same.
 The FINRA sanction states:

 “Without admitting or denying the findings, Bloom consented to the sanction and to the entry of findings that he refused to appear for testimony as requested by FINRA in connection with an investigation into allegations that Bloom engaged in an unsuitable pattern of trading in at least three customer accounts.”

 For a full copy of the FINRA sanction, click https://www.finra.org/sites/default/files/fda_documents/2017056067501%20Charles%20Lewis%20Bloom%20CRD%204144108%20AWC%20jm.pdf

 This is not Charles Bloom’s first regulatory infraction.
 In 2008, Charles Bloom was sanctioned by FINRA for allegedly paying off a customer to avoid the filing of a customer complaint and, in 2009, he was sanctioned by the Florida Division of Securities for violating the terms of his securities registration.

 For a full copy of Charles Bloom’s CRD, click https://brokercheck.finra.org/individual/summary/4144108#disclosuresSection.